leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 4. Defining the optimizer and trainer

 ## **1. Defining the prediction head to be used with pLM**
 For task-adaptive fine-tuning, we need a prediction head.
-Let’s define `MLPCHead` that can handle both residue-level and protein-level prediction tasks, and both embedding-mean and cls-token pooling strategies if protein-level prediction is used.
+Let’s define `MLPCHead` that can handle both residue-level and protein-level prediction tasks, and both the embedding-mean and cls-token pooling strategies when protein-level prediction is used.
 The MLP architecture is a simple template here, and any other prediction task model (e.g. graph-based models) can be defined similarly.

 ```python
 """